Vivid-IOV-Labs/web-monetization-video-ads/README.md

 ##### Config
 -  `paymentPointer` your custom payment pointer
--  `receiptVerify` it follows the [receipt verifier api standards](https://webmonetization.org/docs/receipt-verifier) to provide a verfification.
+-  `receiptVerify` it follows the [receipt verifier api standards](https://webmonetization.org/docs/receipt-verifier) to provide verfication.
-- - `apiUrl (default=$webmonetization.org/api/receipts`)  your custom verification url
+	- `apiUrl (default=$webmonetization.org/api/receipts`)  your custom verification url
-- - `verifyEndPoint (default='verify') `  your custom verification endpoint
+	- `verifyEndPoint (default='verify') `  your custom verification endpoint
-- - If`createCustomPaymentPointer (default=false)` is set to true, it will format the `paymentPointer` as showed in the web monetization api documentation.
+	 - If`createCustomPaymentPointer (default=false)` is set to true, it will format the `paymentPointer` as showed in the web monetization api documentation.
-- - If`bodyParsed (default=true)` is set to true will parse the `receipt` as an object property of the body call, conversely will pass it as a string.
+	- If`bodyParsed (default=true)` is set to true will parse the `receipt` as an object property of the body call, conversely will pass it as a string.
--  `vanillaCredentials` you can enable [vanilla verification](https://vanilla.so/) using this configuration and passing a client and a secret key.
--  `fakeMonetization`if enabled will fake the monetization for `developing` or `testing` mode.
-Within `triggerFail` you can fake a `monetizationstart-error`  event by setting `onStart` to true and a `monetizationprogress-error` event with `onProgress` set on true and  `timeout` for specifying in millisecond when to trigger it.

-More on its internal functionalities.
+- Alternatively to verify receipts you can also use [vanilla.so](https://vanilla.so/) , by enabling  `vanillaCredentials` .
+	- `clientId` your vanilla id
+	- `clientSecret` your vanilla secret key
+-  `fakeMonetization`This can be used to mock web monetization events, when developing or testing.
+	- Within `triggerFail`  you can force web monetization error events
+		- `onStart (default=false)` set to true will trigger a`monetizationstart-error`
+		- `onProgress (default=false)` set to true will trigger  `monetizationprogress-error`
+		- `timeout (default=6000)` for specifying in millisecond when to trigger  `monetizationprogress-error`.

+##### Furhter functionalities
-`webMonetizationChecker.js` extends the web monetization with the following events listeners:
+- `webMonetizationChecker.js` extends the web monetization with the following events listeners:
--`monetizationstart-error` uses the same technique in [https://testwebmonetization.com/](https://testwebmonetization.com/) for detecting when monetization doesn't start after `startErrorWaitingTime (default = 8000) ` , -`monetizationprogress-error`  dispatched when `monetizationprogress` is not occurring after `progressErrorWatitingTime (default = 6000) `
+	- `monetizationstart-error` uses the same technique in [https://testwebmonetization.com/](https://testwebmonetization.com/) for detecting when monetization doesn't start after a specific period of time.
+This is defined by`startErrorWaitingTime (default = 8000) ` .
+	- `monetizationprogress-error`  dispatched when `monetizationprogress` is not occurring after a specifing period of time.
+This is defined by`progressErrorWatitingTime (default = 6000) `.
+	-  `receiptVerification` response:
+		- Upon success dispatches `monetizationreceipt`.
+		- Upon fail dispatches`monetizationreceipt-error` .
--`monetizationreceipt`  and `monetizationreceipt-error` when `receiptVerification` response returns -`monetizationproof`  and `monetizationproof-error` when `vanillaVerification` response returns
+	- `vanillaVerification` response returns :
+		- Upon success dispatches `monetizationproof`.
+		- Upon fail dispatches `monetizationproof-error` .

 ###### Example usage
 ```